erenkulaksiz/nexys/apps/docs-v2/docs/userconfig/setuser.md

 You can set the user of your application with this method.
 This method will be used to identify the user of your application.
 This feature is crucial for the **User Analytics** feature.

+Configuring user will be saved on localStorage.
+So, you don't need to set it on each page load.
+You can set it once and it will load it automatically on each page load.

 Example:

 ```ts title="login.ts"